JCarlos57/tailwind-v3-setup/README.md

-# tailwind-jit-setup
+# tailwind-v3-setup

-This is a boilerplate for a new project usin Tailwind CSS v3 as a PostCSS plugin with JIT mode.
+This is a boilerplate for a new project usin Tailwind CSS v3 as a PostCSS plugin.

 open you favorite terminal "windows command prompt" or "Node.js command prompt" and CD into proyect folder